jackvandeleuv/fire_risk_index/README.md

 #### Run data processing/cleaning notebooks

-Once you have extracted the zipped FEMA datasets, run these four notebooks (in the clean_load_data directory) in the following order:
+Once you have extracted the zipped FEMA datasets and downloaded the three files from the HUD GIS Helpdesk (and placed all of them in a /data/ folder) run these four notebooks (in the clean_load_data directory) in the following order:

 1) load_nfirs.ipynb
 2) link_public_dev_pha.ipynb